 K-Star's leadership team consists of the chief executive officer (CEO) and president as well as department heads each respectively overseeing the Company's main functional areas: CMBS/CLO special servicing, credit asset management, operations and compliance, finance and accounting, legal, and technology.
-Through an administrative services agreement, KKR provides K-Star with personnel and general support for value-added asset management, human resources, technology, finance and accounting, corporate compliance, and facilities.
+Through an administrative services agreement, KKR provides K-Star with personnel and general support for value-add asset management, human resources, technology, finance and accounting, corporate compliance, and facilities.

-Special Servicing: This department encompasses three teams: a CMBS/CLO special servicing team; a portfolio analytics, surveillance, and investor/master servicer reporting team; and a due-diligence team.
-The special servicing team, currently at nine people including the department head, manages the resolution of nonperforming CMBS and CLO assets as well as borrowers' credit-related consent requests for performing loans.
-As the active portfolio had only a few REO properties at YE2023, an asset manager may handle both loans and REO assets.
+Special Servicing: This department encompasses four teams: a CMBS/CRE CLO special servicing team; a portfolio analytics, surveillance, and investor/master servicer reporting team; a due-diligence team; and a consents team that was established during 2024.
+As the active portfolio had only a few REO properties at YE2024, an asset manager may handle both loans and REO assets.

-Credit Asset Management: This department handles performing-loan surveillance, reporting, and valueadded asset management for KKR's direct lending portfolio.
+Credit Asset Management: This department handles performing-loan surveillance, reporting, and value-add asset management for KKR's direct lending portfolio.
 It also liaises with KKR's direct lending external primary servicers.
+During 2024, this department added an REO team, which also serves as a resource for the special servicing asset managers.

 Compliance and Administration: K-Star's chief operating officer oversees this department, which consists of two employees for compliance and three others for office administration.
-The department leads K-Star's CMBS PSA compliance efforts, conducts its own internal audits, manages policies and procedures, and coordinates other required externally led audits.
+The department leads K-Star's CMBS PSA compliance efforts, state licensing and registration filings and reporting, conducts its own internal audits, manages policies and procedures, and coordinates other required externally led audits and examinations.
 Additionally, the department coordinates and tracks employee training activities.

-Finance and Accounting: K-Star's chief operating officer oversees this department, which consists of a senior-level manager who oversees loan-level and transaction-level accounting and related cash management, including setting up REO bank accounts and processing vendor-related invoices in accordance with KKR's processes, technology applications, and control practices.
-K-Star is recruiting to add a staff accountant as well.
+Finance and Accounting: K-Star's chief operating officer oversees this department, which consists of a senior level manager and staff accountant who handle loan-level and transaction-level accounting and related cash management, including setting up REO bank accounts and processing vendor-related invoices in accordance with KKR's processes, technology applications, and control practices.
+This team expects to add a role for budgeting, forecasting, and modeling this year.